UKHomeOffice/engineering-guidance-and-standards/docs/accessibility-statement.md

 This website is compliant with the [Web Content Accessibility Guidelines version 2.1](https://www.w3.org/TR/WCAG21/) AA standard.

+Contributions to the site are managed using the [engineering guidance and standards repository on GitHub](https://github.com/UKHomeOffice/engineering-guidance-and-standards).
+This is partially compliant as described in [GitHub's accessibility conformance report](https://accessibility.github.com/conformance/github-com/).

 ## Non-accessible content

-At the time of writing there is no known non-accessible content.
+At the time of writing there is no known non-accessible content on the engineering guidance and standards site.
 You can [list recently raised accessibility issues in GitHub](https://github.com/UKHomeOffice/engineering-guidance-and-standards/issues?q=is%3Aissue+is%3Aopen+label%3Aaccessibility).
+As GitHub may not be accessible to all users, we aim to promptly update this statement when new issues are raised.

+Contributing to the site using the [engineering guidance and standards repository on GitHub](https://github.com/UKHomeOffice/engineering-guidance-and-standards) is partially accessible.
+You can view [GitHub's accessibility conformance report](https://accessibility.github.com/conformance/github-com/) for details the current issues with accessing GitHub.
+If you would like to contribute to the site and are unable to, please contact the site maintainers by email: [segas@digital.homeoffice.gov.uk](mailto:segas@digital.homeoffice.gov.uk).

 ## Preparation of this accessibility statement

-- This statement was prepared and reviewed on 13th September 2023.
+- This statement was prepared and reviewed on 27th October 2023.
 - This website was last tested on 28th September 2023.
 Testing was carried out internally by the Home Office.

 We test this site as it develops by running automated accessibility tests provided by [`axe-core`](https://github.com/dequelabs/axe-core) on all changes, and by following a script of manual checks to perform when reviewing changes to the site.
 These are stored in GitHub: